 Recommended Actions by RECCA-VII and Beyond:

-- Building on the momentum of the new transportation project, identify and pursue other areas of immediate cooperation, under the OBOR Initiative, where the people and governments of Afghanistan and China stand to benefit in the near-term, including in the areas of financial services, natural resource extraction, and energy development.
+- Build on the successful launch of the new trans Asian railway project, identify and pursue other areas of BRI-related regional economic cooperation, including in the areas of energy development, natural resource extraction, and financial services.